lyre-rbx/script/readme.md

 Section2:Dropdown{
     Name = "non multi dropdown",
     Values = {"option1", "option2", "option3", "option4"},
-    Default = "option1", -- To make it multi-selectable, make this a table instead of a string.
+    Default = "option1", -- To make the dropdown multi-selectable, make this a table instead of a string.
 Defaults to "" Callback = function(Option)
         print(`Option is now {Option}`)
     end